-KAPOW PRIMARY LIMITED, a company registered in England and Wales under company number 09640574, having its registered office at 4th Floor, 35 New Bridge Street, London, EC4V 6BW, United Kingdom (“Kapow”).
+KAPOW PRIMARY LIMITED, a company registered in England and Wales under company number 09640574, having its registered office at Ground Floor, Peninsular House, 30-36 Monument Street, London, United Kingdom EC3R 8NB (“Kapow”).

-A. Kapow is a company specializing in the creation, delivery and distribution of high quality online and downloadable classroom resources for primary school teachers.
-The resources are based around a core product of hundreds of lesson packages across a range of subjects taught in the UK primary curriculum.
-Each lesson package typically include a lesson plan, an instructional video and classroom resources (worksheets, presentations etc), in addition to curriculum overviews and required resource lists for each of the subjects (“Teaching Resources”).
-The Teaching Resources are provided in a range of formats and certain resources are both downloadable and editable.
-Kapow runs an educational website www.kapowprimary.com on which the Teaching Resources and other educational materials and content are made available on a subscription basis to educational institutions.
+A. Kapow is a company specialising in the creation, delivery and distribution of high quality online and downloadable classroom resources for primary school teachers and schools.
+The resources are based around a core product of hundreds of lesson packs across a range of subjects taught in the UK primary curriculum.
+Each lesson pack typically includes a lesson plan, an instructional video and classroom resources (worksheets, presentations etc), in addition to curriculum overviews and required resource lists for each of the subjects (“Teaching Resources”).
+The Teaching Resources are provided in a range of formats and certain resources are downloadable and editable.
+Kapow runs an educational website www.kapowprimary.com on which the Teaching Resources and other educational materials and content are made available on a subscription basis to Schools and Individual Teachers (“Service”).

-B. The Institution wishes to be granted a licence to the Teaching Resources and other educational materials and content made available on Kapow.
+C. The School wishes to be granted a licence to the Teaching Resources and other educational materials and content made available on Kapow.